quixio/quix-docs/docs/platform/tutorials/image-processing/decode.md

 2. Click `Edit code`.

-3. Enter `base64 decoder service` as the name for the project.
+3. Enter `base64 decoder service` as the name for the application.

 4. Select or enter `image-base64` for the input.